-In this article, not only do we give you a handy step-by-step guide on how you can buy Lloyds shares today, but we also discuss the best two online brokers to do this with.
+In this article, not only do we give you a handy step-by-step guide on how you can buy Lloyds shares today, but we also discuss popular online brokers to do this with.

 Where to Buy Lloyds Shares

 As Lloyds is listed on the London Stock Exchange, you’ll need to use a stock trading site that gives you access to the UK markets.
-Although there are heaps to choose from in the online space, we have narrowed our list of recommended stock brokers down to just two.
-Both of our top-rated sites allow you to deposit and withdraw funds with a debit/credit card, fees and commissions are low, and most importantly they both hold licenses with the FCA, ASIC, and CySEC.
+Although there are heaps to choose from in the online space, we have narrowed a list of popular stock brokers down to just one.
+This sites allow you to deposit and withdraw funds with a debit/credit card, fees and commissions are low, and most importantly holds licenses with the FCA, ASIC, and CySEC.

 Plus500 presents you with the right platform for buying and selling Lloyds stocks CFDs.
 Trading stock CFDs means that you don’t own the underlying share and, therefore, won’t be entitled to dividends.
 However, CFDs offer such perks as access to leveraged trades.